bassem-essam/pwhoiscache/README.md

 # pwhoiscache
-A simple whois server that based on pwhois that acts as an efficient cache allowing for less network and unnecessary requests to the original pwhois servers.
+A simple whois server that caches results from the original pwhois servers